-Note(s): A required course for all students in Arts, Science and
+Note(s): Also offered through Distance Education.
+A required course for all students in Arts, Science and Engineering.

 Exclusion(s): PSE123

 PSE105 Social Psychology

 This course provides a comprehensive treatment of the major topics and issues in social psychology.
 The course will emphasize the unique contribution of social psychology to the theory of social behaviour in such areas as social beliefs and judgements, behaviour and attitudes, attitude change, culture and gender, conformity and obedience, persuasion, prejudice and discrimination, aggression, and social conflicts and their resolution.
 Students will apply theories and concepts of social psychology to the analysis of the military and social milieu.